nguyendinhphongdx/aws-study/content/_index.md

 #### Overview

-In this lab, you'll learn the basics and practice of Amazon VPC (Virtual Private Networking).
+In this lab, you'll learn the basics and practice of Amazon VPC (Virtual Private Cloud).
 Learn key concepts and features in Amazon VPC.
 Practice creating a basic VPC and configuring a Site to Site VPN to connect an on-premise environment to an AWS VPC environment.

 ![VPC](../images/1-Introduce/serviceicon.png?featherlight=false&width=10pc)